Liz Smith (actress): 1990s

 Smith started the 1990s by appearing in 2point4 Children (as "Aunt Belle" and "Bette"), Bottom, The Young Indiana Jones Chronicles and Lovejoy.
 In 1994, she played the lead role in the Children's BBC series Pirates and the supporting role of Letitia Cropley for seven episodes in The Vicar of Dibley.
 In the 1996 Easter Special episode the character died.

-In November 1995, she made a guest appearance in the BBC1 medical drama series Casualty.
-In 1998, she starred in another sitcom, The Royle Family.
+In November 1995 she made a guest appearance in the BBC1 medical drama series Casualty.
+In 1996 she had a cameo appearance in the Mike Leigh film Secrets & Lies and in 1998 starred in the TV sitcom The Royle Family.
 This aired until 2000, but came back for a special episode in 2006 when her character, Nana, died.
-In the meantime, she had appeared in The Queen's Nose, The Bill and Secrets & Lies.
-In 1999, Smith was featured in A Christmas Carol as Mrs Dilber.
+In the meantime, she had appeared in The Queen's Nose and The Bill.
+In 1999 Smith was featured in A Christmas Carol as Mrs Dilber.
 She portrayed that same character in the 1984 version and also appeared as Miss Lory in Alice in Wonderland.